hashicorp/vault/website/source/api/secret/transit/index.html.md

   part of the URL.

-- `name` `(string: <required>)` – Specifies the name of the encryption key to re-encrypt against.
+- `name` `(string: <required>)` – Specifies the name of the encryption key to use to encrypt the datakey.
 This is specified as part of the URL.

 - `context` `(string: "")` – Specifies the key derivation context, provided as a base64-encoded string.
 This must be provided if derivation is enabled.